GanYihWee/Staff_Detection/README.md

 # Staff_Detection
-Combination of object detection and classification model to identify staff in a video.
+Combination of object detection and classification models to identify staff in a video.

 ### Step 1: Self-generate staff images (with name tag) for training  using [Human-Aligned Bounding Boxes from Overhead Fisheye cameras dataset (HABBOF)](https://vip.bu.edu/projects/vsns/cossy/datasets/habbof/).
 The code can be found in: [image_augmentation.ipynb](https://github.com/GanYihWee/Staff_Detection/blob/main/image_augmentation.ipynb)